aeagle/react-spaces/README.md

 View full documentation [here](https://www.allaneagle.com/react-spaces/demo/).

 ## Donation
-If you find this library useful, consider making a small donation to fund a cup of coffee or more:
+If you find this library useful, consider making a small donation to fund a cup of coffee:

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AAYPWGUQBUDAA"
-    title="If you find this library useful, consider making a small donation to fund a cup of coffee or more ..." alt="Make Donation" style="text-decoration: none;">
+    title="If you find this library useful, consider making a small donation to fund a cup of coffee" alt="Make Donation" style="text-decoration: none;">
 	<img src="https://www.allaneagle.com/donation.png" />
 </a>